jgsogo/coursera-getting-and-cleaning-data/README.md

 To load the test and the train data, the function uses another function also defined in the same file, `tidy_dataset`, which is the one that actually reads the data files, filters according to the selected features and build one single table.

+There are a couple of auxiliary functions:

+ * `compute_avg` to compute the average of each variable for each individual regarding each activity,
+ * `debug_script` which is a function that performs all the analysis and outputs it to a file.

+ The codebook for the output file is detailed in the accompaning file `CodeBook.md`.